Furniture Parametric Modeling: Advantages and Applications

 Most models can be reused – the parameters can be altered without re-creating everything from scratch.
 This brings down the number of repetitions that’re required for finding the best fit with respect to size, aesthetics, and functionality.
 Plus, there is more room for experimentation and exploring other options before a product prototype is finalized.

-This also increases the productivity, as you’re not required to produce separate models for variations in the same design.
+This also increases productivity, as you’re not required to produce separate models for variations in the same design.

 So, as you can see, using parametric modeling for designing furniture can help decorators, manufacturers, and clients to reduce project completion deadlines, cut down expenses, and increase overall productivity.